pilegard/cogfoundations/docs/05-ltm.md

 While explicit memory consists of the things that we can consciously report that we know, implicit memory refers to knowledge that we cannot consciously access.
 However, implicit memory is nevertheless exceedingly important to us because it has a direct effect on our behavior.
 [Implicit memory] refers to *the influence of experience on behavior, even if the individual is not aware of those influences*.
 As you can see in \@ref(fig:fig5.2), “Types of Memory,” there are three general types of implicit memory: procedural memory, classical conditioning effects, and priming.

 [Procedural memory] refers to our often *unexplainable knowledge of how to do things*.
 When we walk from one place to another, speak to another person in English, dial a cell phone, or play a video game, we are using procedural memory.
 Procedural memory allows us to perform complex tasks, even though we may not be able to explain to others how we do them.
 There is no way to tell someone how to ride a bicycle; a person has to learn by doing it.
 The idea of implicit memory helps explain how infants are able to learn.
 The ability to crawl, walk, and talk are procedures, and these skills are easily and efficiently developed while we are children despite the fact that as adults we have no conscious memory of having learned them.
+Also note that within procedural memory, it is often divided into three sub-types: cognitive, motor, and perceptual.

 A second type of implicit memory is [classical conditioning effects], *in which we learn, often without effort or awareness, to associate neutral stimuli (such as a sound or a light) with another stimulus (such as food), which creates a naturally occurring response, such as enjoyment or salivation*.
 The memory for the association is demonstrated when the conditioned stimulus (the sound) begins to create the same response as the unconditioned stimulus (the food) did before the learning.